thedist/companion-module-utils/docs/graphics.md

 ...

-exampleBorderFeedback: {
+exampleCircleFeedback: {
   type: 'advanced',
-  name: 'Border example',
+  name: 'Circle example',
-  description: 'Checks a value, and if true returns a border around the edge of the button',
+  description: 'Checks a value, and if true returns a red circle icon',
   options: [
     ...
   ],